ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 * Easier sharing of code with pair partners
     * By adding a pair partner as a collaborator on your repo, your collaborator can directly access the code at any time.
 There is no need to email or copy code back and forth.
 And, you always have a record of which account code was committed under.
 * Easier moving of code between CSIL and your own laptop/desktop machines.
-    * Just commit code then push to github.ucsb.edu.
+    * Just commit code then push to github.com.
 Then, you can clone copies of the same repo on another machine, pull from github, make changes and push them back.
 You can always be sure of keeping everything in sync.
 * Easier Sharing of code with TAs and Instructors
     * When asking for help from a TA or instructor, you no longer need to email any source code as an attachment.
 Just add them as a collaborator on your code, and email them the URL of the repository.
     * The TA/Instructor now can see not only the code you are asking about, but the entire context of that code in your project, and the entire history of the project up to that point.